 While eye protection is absolutely required, at all times, the weapons employed cannot easily cause other types of injuries, are quiet so do not require hearing protection, and guns are quite inexpensive so most participants bring their own.

 We employ airsoft due to the almost intrinsic safety, using it in environments where long range engagements are rare, and where close range fire could be dangerous when used with other systems.
 Firing actual pellets is useful as players will feel suppressed and will duck when they fly nearby.

 Airsoft guns are ineffective at ranges over about 30 meters, so cannot be used in large open areas without excessive suspension of disbelief.

 The guns are generally so quiet that it can be hard to tell a pitched battle is happening just 100 meters from you.
 This can cause problems with awareness and maneuver on the battlefield.
-Grenades and smoke are encouraged as a way to offset this.
+Grenades (which do have a bursting charge so make more noise) and smoke are encouraged and often freely handed out as a way to offset this.

 Ultimate Training Munitions fire pyrotechnically propelled projectiles through actual firearms, with conversion kits that make it physically impossible to fire live ammunition.
 Conversions are available for most self-loading rifles and pistols, allowing you to train with your actual weapon.

 The weapon system works exactly as with live fire, but fires a very safe, low-richochet projectile, with no need for hearing protection.
 Target and force-on-force ammunition types are available.